Aquatic Veterinary Medicine Externship

 - Three (3) signed letters of recommendation on letterhead sent directly from references (via postal or e-mail)

-- Three (3) preferred rotation dates in preference order (minimum four-week blocks with starting date on Monday and ending date on Saturday)
+- Three (3) preferred rotation dates in preference order (minimum four-week blocks with starting date on Monday and ending date on Saturday) (See calendar below for currently open dates.)

 Please submit all application materials (via email OR standard mail) to: